 - a minimum of 30 credits in residence at the University of Hartford

 - a minimum GPA of 2.0

-Below is an overview of the curriculum.
 For a complete listing of courses, visit the Undergraduate Course Catalog.

 Applicants to the Associate in Arts Liberal Arts program must submit the following: